 Interns are placed in Chinese, joint-venture, or foreign-owned companies, research and government organizations, NGOs, or media and art studios.
 Interns work full-time at the internship site and complete a research project that includes a 3-5,000 word paper and oral presentation.
 Internships are supervised by faculty advisor who meets regularly with each student both in groups and individually.
 Although no prior study of Chinese is required, students’ Chinese language proficiency may affect their internship placements.

-Dr. Narisong Huhe, ECON 360: China: Economic Giant
+Dr. Narisong Huhe, ECON 360: China: Economic Giant (spring & fall terms)